alephobjects/ohai-kit/README.md

 You can run OHAI-Kit from Apache using the *mod_wsgi* module.
 You can read the instructions for deploying Django projects using Apache and mod_wsgi from the relevent [Django documentation page](https://docs.djangoproject.com/en/dev/howto/deployment/wsgi/modwsgi/).

 ## Ohai-kit as a virtual host
-In order to integrate Ohai-kit with Apache, you will need the mod_wsgi module loaded and configured and to configure static file deployments.
+In order to integrate Ohai-kit with Apache, you will need the mod_wsgi module loaded and configured and to configure static file deployments and media file access.

 The following instructions are for Apache 2.4 and later.
 We recommend you create a ohai_kit.conf file in your /etc/httpd/conf.d/ directory.